 The Housatonic Library provides resources and services in support of the academic programs of the college.
 To the extent possible, it also serves personal and non-curricular intellectual needs of the faculty, staff and students.
-Students come to the Library to find information, do research, study in a pleasant atmosphere, and, sometimes, just to relax and read the newspaper or browse the Best Seller collection.
+Students come to the Library to find information, do research, study in a pleasant atmosphere, and, sometimes, just to relax and read the newspaper or browse the New Books collection.
 The staff is helpful, friendly and knowledgeable.
 Librarians are available to assist patrons during all hours of Library operation.
-The Library maintains a web site at www.housatonic.edu/library.
+The Library maintains a web site at www.housatonic.edu/Library.

 The Library maintains an open stack book collection of over 50,000 print volumes and an electronic book collection of 29,000 volumes.
 Books, with the exception of those in the Reference and Reserve sections, may be checked out.
-Periodicals are for use in the Library only.
-The Media Services Department of the Library maintains a substantial multi-media collection of film, CDs and audiobooks, most of which may be checked out.
+The Library maintains a substantial multi-media collection of film, CDs and audiobooks, most of which may be checked out.
 Media that cannot be checked out may be viewed and/or listened to by patrons in the Library.
-The video collection offers feature films and educational titles in both VHS and DVD formats.
+The collection offers both feature films and educational titles.
 Educational titles relate to all areas of the curriculum.
-The Library offers a print periodical collection of approximately 110 current titles.
+The Library also provides access to Films on Demand, a video streaming service of 20,000 titles.
+The Library offers a print periodical collection of approximately 101 current titles.
 Periodicals are for use in the Library only.

-Electronic information resources offered by the Library include many on-line databases providing full-text access to journal and newspaper articles and other reference sources.
+Electronic information resources offered by the Library include many online databases providing full-text access to journal and newspaper articles and other reference sources.
 The databases cover the major curricular areas including literature, history, health, business, the social sciences, current news, and general information.
 The ReQuest database allows the patron to search the holdings of more than 441 Connecticut libraries.
 The Library has computers, laptops, and collaborative computers for student use.